 Kealakekua Bay State Historical Park

 Site of the first extensive contact between Hawaiians and Westerners with the arrival of Captain Cook in 1779.
-Viewing of Hikiau Heiau, a traditional religious site, and the Captain Cook monument at a distance across Kealakekua Bay.
-(4.0 acres)
+Viewing of Hikiau Heiau, a traditional religious site, and the Captain Cook monument at a distance across Kealakekua Bay (4.0 acres).

 Transiting the bay by individuals is allowed so long as the vessel has a valid permit (both private and commercial rental vessels).
 Permitted vessels are prohibited from landing at Ka’awaloa flat, or launching from Napo’opo’o wharf.
-Visitors do NOT need to acquire their own permits when renting a kayak, but must confirm from the vessel owner that the vessel they rent possesses a valid permit for transiting the bay.
+Visitors DO NOT need to acquire permits when renting a kayak, but must confirm from the vessel owner that the vessel they rent possesses a valid permit for transiting the bay.

 The Following Vendors Have Been Issued Permits by the Division of State Parks to Lead Guided Commercial Kayak Tours to the Captain Cook Monument at Ka’awaloa, Kealakekua Bay: